Signatures of topological phase transition on a quantum critical line

 The distinct critical phases with different topological characters can be distinguished from the RG flow of Eq.\ref{CRG_eq_crit}.
 The multicritical points and fixed points are then easily captured by analyzing the RG flow lines.

 Performing the RG scheme to the model at criticality, we obtain the RG equations for $MC_1$ as

 Both the critical lines $\Gamma_1=\pm(\Gamma_0+\Gamma_2)$, yield the same RG equations.
-The multicritical point $MC_1$ is manifested as a line $\Gamma_0=\Gamma_2$ with all flow lines flowing away (see Fig.5(a) of main text).
-The condition in Eq.\ref{crit-fixed} for multicritical points is satisfied as the flow rate diverges at $MC_1$, which also indicate that it is the topological phase transition point at criticality.
+The multicritical point $MC_1$ is manifested as a line $\Gamma_0=\Gamma_2$ with all flow lines flowing away, as shown in Fig.\ref{CRG-Curve}(a).
+The condition in Eq.\ref{crit-fixed} for multicritical points is satisfied as the flow rate diverges at $MC_1$, which also indicate that it is the topological phase transition point between critical phases.
 Surprisingly, $\Gamma_0=-\Gamma_2$ ($MC_2$) is obtained as a line of unstable fixed points at which flow rate vanishes with all the flow lines are flowing away.

 In order to realize the topological transition at criticality through $MC_2$ one has to consider the swapping of $k_0^{mc}$.
 The RG equation for the critical line $\Gamma_1=(\Gamma_0+\Gamma_2)$, has to be derived with $k_0^{mc}=0$ and vice versa.
 This procedure yield the RG equations of the form